-- K-12 Education.
+- 45.6%, K-12 Education.
 This is the largest component of the General Fund budget.
-This area was held harmless when balancing FY 2009-10 due to the constitutional requirement of a 5% general fund increase annually. - Health Care Policy and Financing.
+This area was held harmless when balancing FY 2009-10 due to the constitutional requirement of a 5% general fund increase annually. - 17.7%, Health Care Policy and Financing.
 This area provides services funded through predominantly entitlement programs that have an inverse relationship with the economy.
-For example, during an economic downturn, Medicaid enrollments rise. - Human Services.
-This area funds services to the states most vulnerable and high risk populations such as those with developmental disabilities or mental illness, juvenile delinquents, and children who are the victims of abuse and neglect. - Corrections, Public Safety and Judicial.
+For example, during an economic downturn, Medicaid enrollments rise. - 9.2%, Human Services.
+This area funds services to the states most vulnerable and high risk populations such as those with developmental disabilities or mental illness, juvenile delinquents, and children who are the victims of abuse and neglect. - 15.2%, Corrections, Public Safety and Judicial.
 This category provides for the state's public safety services.
 Staffing levels, which were reduced during the last recession, have still not been restored.
-Judicial staffing was increased pursuant to HB 07-1054. - Higher Education.
-This category is one of the last remaining areas of the budget where there continues to be budgetary flexibility and where funding has been temporarily maintained with federal stimulus dollars.
+Judicial staffing was increased pursuant to HB 07-1054. - 9.3%, Higher Education.
+This category is one of the last remaining areas of the budget where there continues to be budgetary flexibility and where funding has been temporarily maintained with federal stimulus funds.